rlcosta177/personal-projects/install_wazuh.md

     - if on linux, use sudo su before pasting the commands

 6) if the agents aren't recognized, check if you are accepting the public/private IPs of the agents onto the security group ofthe wazuh server

+7) reboot the instance after all is done so it gets added as an agent?????